|More global heating||Higher temperatures & more drought|

 (The Guardian: 8 August 2018)

 Huge wildfires in the Arctic and the far North send a planetary warning

 Greek wildfires: dry winter and strong winds led to tinderbox conditions

 Forests are becoming less able to bounce back from fires

 Running this cycle in reverse to limit climate change

-This is one climate feedback that can run in reverse.
-By radically expanding forests we can drawdown carbon dioxide and reduce extreme heat, drought, and fire.
+This climate feedback can run in reverse.
+By radically expanding forests, we can draw down carbon dioxide and reduce extreme heat, drought, and fire.
 It’s one way to reduce the impact of climate change.
 However, there are still too many developers, arsonists and careless humans who are burning our forests.
 We need to expand forests before drought and fires become too dominant.

 Other self-amplifying feedbacks